status-im/specs/docs/stable/1-client.md

 ### Scalability and UX

+**Bandwidth usage:**

+In version 1 of Status, bandwidth usage is likely to be an issue.
+In version this is partially addressed with Waku usage, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).

 **`Mailserver` High Availability requirement:**

 A `Mailserver` has to be online to receive messages for other nodes, this puts a high availability requirement on it.